A list of things that have fallen out of style throughout would fill volumes. Fads, trends, fashion, entertainment – you name it.

 Put another way, using a straight razor is like turning pro.
 Mastering its technique means you’ve reached an exalted level of shaving.

 All that said, we want to help you reach the next level – if you so desire – with a list of the best straight razor brands for 2018.
-We start with the Feather SS Japanese Straight Razor and go on to present five other high-quality razors.
+We start with the Dovo Straight Razor Carbon and go on to present five other high-quality razors.

 Let’s get started: